-Mirror Mode (Unavailable when "ADDDC Sparing" below is set to Disabled)
+Mirror Mode (Unavailable when "UEFI ARM Mirror" below is set to Enabled and "ADDDC Sparing" below is set to Disabled)

 Use this feature to configure the mirror mode settings for all 1LM/2LM memory modules installed in the system which will create a duplicate copy of data stored in the memory to increase memory security, but it will reduce the memory capacity into half.
 The options are Disabled and Full Mirror Mode.